 We have never been profitable or generated positive cash flow from cumulative operations to date.
 Historically, we have reported negative cash flow from operations other than for the nine months ended September 30, 2014, for the year ended December 31, 2014, and for the three months ended March 31, 2015 as a result of our receipt of an upfront payment and milestone payments from Sanofi.
-As of September 30, 2016, we had an accumulated deficit of \$2.8 billion.
+As of March 31, 2017, we had an accumulated deficit of \$2.8 billion.
 The accumulated deficit has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
 We expect to make substantial expenditures and to incur increasing operating losses in the future in order to continue the commercialization of Afrezza.
-In connection with our quarterly assessment of impairment indicators and inventory valuation for the quarter ended December 31, 2015, we identified an impairment of our long-lived assets which resulted in charges of \$140.4 million in such quarter.
-In addition, we agreed to purchase certain annual minimum quantities of insulin for an aggregate total purchase price of approximately €120.1 million, of which €92.4 million is remaining at September 30, 2016.
-The annual minimum quantity for 2016 is €6.1 million, of which €6.1 million has been purchased as of September 30, 2016.
+In connection with our quarterly assessment of impairment indicators and inventory valuation for the quarter ended December 31, 2015, we identified an impairment of our long-lived assets and inventory, which resulted in charges of \$140.4 million and \$36.1 million, respectively, in such quarter.
+In addition, under the amended Insulin Supply Agreement with Amphastar, we agreed to purchase certain annual minimum quantities of insulin for calendar years 2017 through 2023 for an aggregate total remaining purchase price of €93.0 million at March 31, 2017.
 We may not have the necessary capital resources on hand in order to service this contractual commitment.

 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-As of September 30, 2016, we had stockholders' deficit of \$238.7 million.
+As of March31, 2017, we had stockholders' deficit of \$198.5 million.
 Our ability to achieve and sustain positive cash flow from operations and profitability depends heavily upon successfully commercializing Afrezza, and we cannot be sure when, if ever, we will generate positive cash flow from operations or become profitable.